November Sales Rate Best Since August 2009

-ALEXANDRIA, Va., Nov.
-4, 2010 /PRNewswire-USNewswire/ -- The American International Automobile Dealers Association (AIADA) today released October 2010 sales figures for the international nameplate automobile industry.
-AIADA represents more than 10,000 international nameplate franchises whose brands accounted for 54.6 percent of all vehicles sold in the United States in October.
+ALEXANDRIA, Va., Dec.
+2, 2011 /PRNewswire-USNewswire/ -- The American International Automobile Dealers Association (AIADA) today released November 2011 sales figures for the international nameplate automobile industry.
+AIADA represents America's approximately 10,000 international nameplate franchises whose brands accounted for 54.6 percent of all vehicles sold in the United States last month.

-According to numbers from Autodata Corp., international brands sold 518,835 units in October, down from 525,483 in September and 555,425 in August.
-Asian brands accounted for 45.9 percent of the overall market, down from 46.1 percent in September.
-European nameplates had an 8.7 percent share, the same as in September.
-Domestic brands finished October with 45.4 percent of the market, up from 45.2 a month earlier.
+International brands sold 542,324 units in November, down from 554,369 in October and 547,156 in September.
+Asian nameplates accounted for 43.8 percent of the overall market, down from 44 percent in October.
+European nameplates had a 10.8 percent share, up from 10.3 percent in October.
+Domestic brands finished November with 45.5 percent of the market, down from 45.7 in October and 48.1 in September.

-Read the complete coverage of October's international nameplate auto sales here.
+Read AIADA's complete coverage of November's international nameplate auto sales here.

 SOURCE American International Automobile Dealers Association